expfactory/efactory-vm/README.md

-# CogatPheno-VM: A virtual machine to deploy Cognitive Phenotype Tagging
+# psiturk-vm: A virtual machine to deploy psiturk infrastructure

-[CogatPheno](http://www.github.com/vsoch/CogatPheno) is a Django application and database that allows for sharing of assessments, and tagging with behavioral concepts.
-This virtual machine deploys the Django Application to an Amazon instance.

 ## Setting up the virtual machine